deepmodeling/deepks-kit/docs/source/important-outputs-explanation.rst

 During the training process, a bunch of outputs will be generated.
 First, ``ABACUS`` folder will be generated under each training/testing group (``group.xx`` under ``systems``), which further includes *N=nframes* subfolders, ``0``, ``1``, ..., ``${nframes}``.
 For example, for ``water_single_lda2pbe_abacus``, ``ABACUS`` in folder ``systems/group.00`` contains 300 subfolders, while ``ABACUS`` in folder ``systems/group.03`` contains 100 subfolders.
 Each subfolder contains the input and output file of the ABACUS SCF job of corresponding frame at current iteration, and will be overwritten on the next iteration.

-Error statistics and training outputs are generated in ``iter`` folder.
-For example, if ``niter`` is set to 1, i.e., performing one additional iteration after the init iteration, the file structure of ``iter`` will basically look like:
+For each iteration, error statistics and training outputs are generated in ``iter.xx`` folder.
+For example, the file structure of ``iter.init`` basically looks like:

-Important output files are explained as below.
+If ``niter`` is larger than 0, then ``iter.00``, ``iter.01``, ..., will be generated at corresponding iteration.
+These folders share similar file structures as ``iter.init`` does.
+Important output files during the training processes are explained as below.

 log.data
 ----------